Samuel-The-Daya/Just-The-Docs-Template/docs/Remote-Repositories-And-Sub-Pages/Adding-Configuring-a-GitHub-Remote.md

 # Adding / Configuring a GitHub Remote
 {: .no_toc }

-Working with multiple people or making different types of changes can lead to chaos if it is unorganized.

-**Branches** allows for creating multiple changes on the repository in a separate "version without affecting the project unless needed to be.
+GitHub is one of many Git version control remote repository services that you can use.

+Using GitHub will give you access to remote repositories and allow for you to make changes to your repository from any machine as long as it is all linked to the same repository.

+This is also a build up to using GitHub for turning your repository to a collaborative team project.

 ## Table of Contents
 {: .no_toc }